TimoBakx/timobakx.github.io/_posts/2020-07-30-secondary-flows.md

 ## Why I'm not using the Event system
-Although I think that the [Symfony Event system][_events] is great for inter-package communication or to hook into the flow of other bundles, I find that using it within the boundries of a single application usually obfuscates the flow and structure of my code.
-It adds an extra layer and makes it harder figure out what exactly happens at a given time.
+Although I think that the [Symfony Event system][_events] is great for inter-package communication or to hook into the flow of other bundles, I find that using it within the boundaries of a single application usually obfuscates the flow and structure of my code.
+It adds an extra layer and makes it harder to figure out what exactly happens at a given time.

 The method described above will decouple primary and secondary flows, while still